 In traditional iterative refinement the solver is LU factorization and residuals are computed at twice the working precision, which corresponds to $u_f = u_s = u$ and $u_r = u^2$.
-This form of iterative refinement was programmed by Wilkinson in 1948 [35] and used at that time by Wilkinson and his colleagues on desk calculating machines and Hollerith punched card machines [13], [37].
+This form of iterative refinement was programmed by Wilkinson in 1948 [38] and used at that time by Wilkinson and his colleagues on desk calculating machines and Hollerith punched card machines [13], [40].
 It was in common use up until the 1970s, owing to the fact that inner products could be cheaply accumulated at twice the working precision on many computers of that era.
-Early error analyses are given by Wilkinson for fixed point arithmetic [36] and Moler [26] for floating point arithmetic.
+Early error analyses were given by Wilkinson for fixed point arithmetic [39] and Moler [27] for floating point arithmetic.

 In fixed precision refinement all computations are at the same precision: $u_f = u_s = u = u_r$.
-This form of refinement started to be considered in the 1970s and was analyzed by Jankowski and Woźniakowski [21] for a general solver and by Skeel [31] for LU factorization.
-Higham [16] extended Skeel's analysis to a general solver and in [17] gave a further extension to allow for residuals computed in extra precision.
-LAPACK [3] implements fixed precision iterative refinement.
+This form of refinement started to be considered in the 1970s and was analyzed by Jankowski and Woźniakowski [22] for a general solver and by Skeel [34] for LU factorization.
+Higham [17] extended Skeel's analysis to a general solver and in [18] gave a further extension to allow for residuals computed in extra precision.
+LAPACK [4] implements fixed precision iterative refinement.

 In the 2000s iterative refinement attracted renewed interest because on modern computer architectures single precision arithmetic is usually at least twice as fast as double precision arithmetic.
 With the base precision u equal to double precision, u_f and u_s equal to single precision, $u_r = u$, and a solver based on LU factorization, the most expensive part of the computation is done entirely in single precision.
-This usage is proposed and analyzed by Langou et al. [23] and has been exploited extensively by Dongarra and his coauthors; see [1, sec.
+This usage was proposed and analyzed by Langou et al. [24] and has been exploited extensively by Dongarra and his coauthors; see [1, sect.
 9] for a recent overview and further references.

 Error analyses of the methods above all require A to be safely bounded away from singularity relative to the working precision.
 Carson and Higham [9] give a new forward error analysis of iterative refinement that identifies a mechanism that allows accurate solutions to be obtained to systems for which A has condition number as large as the order of the reciprocal of the unit roundoff.
-Their analysis requires the update equation in line 4 of Algorithm 1.1 to be solved with relative error less than 1, and they achieve this by the use of GMRES preconditioned with the LU factors.
+Their analysis requires the update equation in line 4 of Algorithm 1.1 to be solved with relative error less than